mathisve/Kiko/README.md

 # sussi
-Build lots of serverless functions at once
+Build lots of serverless functions at once, then archives them so terraform can easily upload them.

+## Features:
+- Parallelized
+- Cached
+- Fast